murtazapatel89100/go-utils/README.md

 ---

-### 3. jsonfmt

-A CLI tool for formatting and validating JSON files.

-Primary use case:

-- Format and validate JSON files with consistent indentation
-- Quick JSON validation in development and CI/CD pipelines

-Key features:

-- Pretty-print JSON with configurable indentation
-- Validate JSON syntax
-- Output formatted JSON or validation results

----

 ## Reusable Package: envutils

 The `envutils` package provides reusable logic used by the CLI tools and other Go projects.